 Please also watch the October 22, 2018 Q&A session with producers Leonard and Wall that took place after the premiere screening on LFA's campus.
 Additionally, various media outlets have published interviews with the producers.
 Visit the links below for the stories:

 About The Global Generation Project

 Throughout the year, Leonard and Wall oﬀered group sessions on various aspects of filmmaking, and provided individual evaluation of student work.
 Other students participated through interviews, musical contributions, drone-camera operation, and technical assistance.
-The project has entered its second year of production, and students will continue to have the opportunity to work with the producers throughout the 2018-2019 academic year.
+The project has recently completed its second year of production, and a new version of the film will air in the late fall.

 Leonard is a retired feature correspondent for NBC Today and the author of the New York Times best-selling book “The Ride of Our Lives – Roadside Lessons of an American Family.”
 His assignments have taken him across the United States and around the world in search of stories that define our lives.
 After more than 30 years in the field of broadcast journalism, Leonard retired from NBC News in 2012.

 Wall is a filmmaker, writer, and multiple Emmy Award-winning producer, and the executive producer of Leonard Films.
 Wall and Leonard have co-created 20 films for television and other platforms.
 Their newest project, inCommon, is a public television and online series of documentaries about aspects of life that humanity shares, with a current focus on people forging solutions to challenges and finding ways to bridge the societal divide.